 Tim Forer of Blake Morgan had an earlier career with the Royal Navy as an officer and a barrister, where he regularly appeared in Courts Martial.

-Tim said: “We await seeing whether the new Office of Veterans’ Affairs takes an interest in these tax changes as part of its remit.
-Johnny Mercer has been made a Parliamentary Under Secretary of State in both the Ministry of Defence and the Cabinet Office.
+Tim said: “We await seeing whether the new Office for Veterans’ Affairs takes an interest in these tax changes as part of its remit.
+Johnny Mercer has been made a Parliamentary Secretary of State in both the Ministry of Defence and the Cabinet Office.
 The Minister for the Cabinet Office (Oliver Dowden) and MOD and Cabinet Office Minister Johnny Mercer will jointly oversee the new Office of Veterans’ Affairs.”